wilsonsergio2500/templateall/README.md

   "autoIndent": false,
 }
 ```
-- In types you could specify the name of the template and under what name the templates would be found.
+- In types you could specify the name of the template and under what name the templates would be found. `{ [template name]: [folder name]}`

 <p align="center">
     <img src="https://im.ages.io/LxZjdintl1"/>